cloudmesh/cloudmesh-manual/docs/_sources/accounts/google/google-cloud.rst.txt

 infrastructure that Google uses internally for its end-user products, such as Google Search and YouTube.
-Alongside a set of management tools, it provides a series of modular cloud services including computing, data storage, data analytics and machine learning.
-Within cloudmesh, we develop services through taht support some of these these products.
+Alongside a set of management tools, it provides a series of modular cloud services including computing, data storage, data analytics, and machine learning.
+Within cloudmesh, we develop services that support some of these products.

 Google Compute Engine